mitranim/sublime-gofmt/readme.md

 Gofmt is a Sublime Text 3 plugin that auto-formats Go code.
 Requires Sublime Text version 3124 or later.
 Simpler alternative to [noonat/sublime-gofmt](https://github.com/noonat/sublime-gofmt) without error highlighting.

+**Deprecated** in favor of https://github.com/mitranim/sublime-fmt which is more general.

 ## Installation

 This plugin is not on Package Control and requires manual installation.